 (3) Oregon Title V Operating Permit actions.
-The Department will provide notice to affected states and the EPA in addition to the persons identified in sections (1) and (2) of this rule.
+DEQ will provide notice to affected states and the EPA in addition to the persons identified in sections (1) and (2) of this rule.

 (4) New Source Review actions.
-For New Source Review actions (OAR 340, division 224), the Department will provide notice to the following officials and agencies having jurisdiction over the location where the proposed construction would occur in addition to the persons identified in section (1) of this rule:
+For New Source Review actions (OAR 340, division 224), DEQ will provide notice to the following officials and agencies having jurisdiction over the location where the proposed construction would occur in addition to the persons identified in section (1) of this rule:

 (a) The chief executives of the city and county where the source or modification would be located;